Viscosupplementation Treatment for Arthritis

 Viscosupplementation is a treatment that can help ease arthritis symptoms.
 It’s done by injecting hyaluronic acid into a joint.
 It’s most often done in the knee.
 It can help reduce pain and swelling.

 The bones that make up your joints usually have a cap of cartilage on their ends.
-This cartilage helps ensure that your bones move smoothly against each other.
-This cartilage has a fluid coating that contains hyaluronic acid.
+This cartilage helps your bones move smoothly against each other.
+This cartilage has a coating of fluid.
+This coating contains hyaluronic acid.
 This works like a lubricant and shock absorber in your joint.
 If you have osteoarthritis, this cartilage cap breaks down over time.
 This happens because of wear and tear.
 This causes the bones of your joint to scrape together.

 Why viscosupplementation is done